 A simple SWOT (Strengths, Weaknesses, Opportunities, and Threats) breakdown of each brand starts to highlight.
 Strengths and weaknesses are internal to your company—things that you have some control over and can change.

 How are your competitors activating their brands?
 What kind of campaigns are they running in which channels?
 What language are they using?
 What clear language are they avoiding?
 If you google your competitors, who do you find?
 Take a walk along your customers’ path to purchase.
 Who else do they come across on Truelocal or Facebook?

 Finally, look inwards.

 How do you – or could you – do things differently?
 What are your strengths when measured against your competitors?
 What is are your mean differentiator, and is it still unique when measured against your competitors.

 What are the benefits of Competitor Analysis?

 Get a view of the landscape in which your brand lives.

 What else is out there?
 Who else do your customers turn to if they don’t choose you?
 This isn’t a one-and-done exercise, though.
-You need to constantly keep an eye on the competitive landscape.
+It would help if you kept an eye on the competitive landscape constantly.

 Identity a new niche (or chasm)

-The marketplace and wider world are constantly changing and competitive analysis can highlight new areas to align your product or service to your customers wants or needs.
-This search for a breakthrough opportunity – or some sort of competitive advantage – requires an understanding not only of customers but also of competitors.
+The marketplace and broader world are constantly changing, and competitor analysis can highlight new areas to align your product or service to your customers wants or needs.
+This search for a breakthrough opportunity – or some competitive advantage – requires understanding customers and competitors.